 - Trouble Sleeping: I didn’t think that I would have trouble sleeping that early in the pregnancy, but it was very difficult for me to get a good night’s rest.
 Add that to the extreme nausea and I felt like a shell of my former self.

-- Solution: There is an over-the-counter medication called Unisom and it changed my life.
+There is an over-the-counter medication called Unisom and it changed my life.
 Seriously, I cannot recommend this enough.
 It is marketed as a sleep aid, but there is an ingredient that takes away nausea.
-Take it at night; you’ll fall asleep faster and then have no nausea at all the next day.
-Unfortunately, I wasn’t told about this medication until the end of my first trimester, but I wanted to share it with all of you.
+Take it at night; you’ll fall asleep faster and have no nausea at all the next day.
+Unfortunately, I wasn’t told about this medication until the end of my first trimester but, I wanted to share it with all of you.
 Do yourselves a favor and get Unisom.
-Once you’re sleeping and feeling better physically, the mental state will follow suit.
+Once you’re sleeping and feeling, the mental state will follow suit.

 - Burping: I don’t think I’ve burped more my entire life than I have while pregnant; it started in the second trimester, but has continued into the third.
 There are times when I can’t even get a sentence out without burping through every word and it makes me feel like a monster.
 Moving organs in the belly means more air moving around which causes burping and also more gas.
 As of right now,I have not found any solutions to this.